ygcha/DH110-CHRISTINACHA/assignment06/README.md

 > - [Impression Test](https://drive.google.com/file/d/1elN1vYBIbxJbOHh7iTZpgoQxGLhkhsZW/view?usp=sharing)

 ### Summary of Findings
-I had my participant go through one task of signing up, creating a profile, and adding a scholarship to his financial aid list.
+I had my participant go through one task of signing up, creating a profile, filtering scholarships based on highest award amount, and adding a scholarship to his financial aid list.
 I told him to focus on both the flow and most importantly the design of the different pages.
 Below are some interesting points he made:
 - Did not like the green and yellow together in the home page.
 - The green tab color matched well with the navy and light blue background when there is no trace of yellow.
 - Felt that the space gaps between the scholarship boxes were too large.